dereknovak/LS180-LS/study_guide2.md

 ## NULL

-- In SQL, `NULL` does not represent a value, but rather the absense of a value.
+- In SQL, `NULL` does not represent a value, but rather the absence of a value.
 Because of this, the expression `column_name = NULL` is syntactically incorrect; instead, the column `IS NULL` or `IS NOT NULL`.

 ```sql
 SELECT column_name FROM table_name